Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Oh, right.

-Oh, well, I I see what's going on.
+Oh, I see what's going on.

-You like the words I see.
+You like the words, I see.

 Prudent use is needed during pregnancy and for infants and toddlers.

-Um HH uh sorry HHS will launch a nationwide public service campaign to inform families and protect public health.
+HHS will launch a nationwide public service campaign to inform families and protect public health.

-And obviously they have much more to say about it.
+And obviously, they have much more to say about it.

 Feel free to read it if you wish to.

-Or that were worthy of scepticism.
+Or that were worthy of skepticism.

-Well not the one I was thinking of, but um joking.
+Well, not the one I was thinking of, but another very strong point there.

-and at the same time parents increasingly sought a diagnosis as autism became better known and schools began offering educational services they hoped could help their kids.
+And at the same time, parents increasingly sought a diagnosis as autism became better known and schools began offering educational services they hoped could help their kids.

 I've heard about this as well, in that they're given extra time.

-It does it's sort of as as charitable as I am willing to be, it does seem a little bit unfair that it's a test of merit and you give people extra time, it sort of defeats the purpose of the test.
+It does sort of, as charitable as I am willing to be, it does seem a little bit unfair that it's a test of merit and you give people extra time.

 But that's more a comment about testing than autism.